 Overview

-We present a method for automated discovery of system-level dynamics in Flow Lenia—a continuous cellular automaton with mass conservation and parameter localization—using an AI scientist system based on Intrinsically Motivated Goal Exploration Processes (IMGEP).
+We present a method for automated discovery of system-level dynamics in Flow-Lenia—a continuous cellular automaton with mass conservation and parameter localization—using an AI scientist system based on Intrinsically Motivated Goal Exploration Processes (IMGEP)A family of diversity search algorithms that autonomously set goals and explore parameter spaces to discover diverse behaviors.
 Exploring full ecosystemic simulations is crucial for understanding the emergence of complex collective behaviors that individual pattern analysis cannot capture, such as competition, cooperation, and environmental adaptation.
 While previous applications of IMGEPs, a family of diversity search algorithms, focused on automated exploration of self-organized individual patterns or behavior, we extend this methodology to explore system-level dynamics.
-Our implementation evaluates systems using simulation-wide metrics (e.g. evolutionary activity, compression-based complexity, and multi-scale entropy) to guide exploration toward diverse evolutionary regimes.
-Results show IMGEPs discover significantly more diverse dynamics than random search, revealing complex self-organized ecological interactions in Flow Lenia.
+Our implementation evaluates systems using simulation-wide metrics (e.g. evolutionary activityA measure of how much genetic change occurs in a system over time, indicating the potential for open-ended evolution, compression-based complexityA complexity measure based on how much data can be compressed, reflecting the amount of structure and patterns in the system, and multi-scale entropyAn entropy measure that captures the predictability of a system across different temporal and spatial scales) to guide exploration toward diverse evolutionary regimes.
+Results show IMGEPs discover significantly more diverse dynamics than random search, revealing complex self-organized ecological interactions in Flow-Lenia.
 We complement automated discovery with an interactive exploration tool, creating an effective human-AI collaborative workflow for scientific investigation.
-Though demonstrated specifically with Flow Lenia, this methodology provides a framework potentially applicable to other parameterizable complex systems where understanding emergent collective properties is of interest.
+Though demonstrated specifically with Flow-Lenia, this methodology provides a framework potentially applicable to other parameterizable complex systems where understanding emergent collective properties is of interest.

 Key Contributions